Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 **Viewport and depth range**

 The normalized device coordinates are linearly mapped to the Window Coordinates (Screen Coordinates) and to the depth for the depth buffer.
 The viewport is defined by [`glViewport`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glViewport.xhtml).
-The depthrange is set by [`glDepthRange`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glDepthRange.xhtml) and is by default [0, 1].
+The depth range is set by [`glDepthRange`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glDepthRange.xhtml) and is by default [0, 1].

 <br/>